LetterLiGo/SafeGen_CCS2024/README.md

 <p> -->

 ## Introduction
-This is the official code for "SAFEGEN: Text-Agnostic Mitigation Against Unsafe Content Generation in Text-to-Image Model".
+This is the official code for "SafeGen: Mitigating Unsafe Content Generation in Text-to-Image Models".
 Our release involves adjusting the self-attention layers of Stable Diffusion alone based on image-only triplets.

 This implementation can be regarded as an example that can incorprate into the Diffusers library.
 Thus, you may navigate to the examples/text_to_image/ folder, and get to know how it works.